dice-group/glisten/docs/develop/core.md

 ## Add Glisten as a Maven dependency

-Add the github repository to your pom.xml
+If you just want to extend Glisten add the github repository to your pom.xml

 ```xml
 <repository>